 Pro Sports Teams

-Georgia does not allow in-state betting on college athletics.
+The Peach State does not allow in-state betting on college athletics.
 The state does have four professional sports teams, all of which play in or around the Atlanta metropolitan area.

 NFL Betting in Georgia